-Design Elements 101: Everything You Need to Know About Window Treatments
+Everything You Need to Know for Window Treatments and Coverings

 For many, window treatments are an afterthought.
 They’re either thrown on as the last piece of a cohesive design or forgotten entirely under the assumption that they’re superfluous.
 However, we’d argue that might be a mistake.
 They are the design element that truly pulls a room together.
 They’re often the one piece that separates professionally designed rooms from the rest.